 - Now comes the challenge part – the flipping!
 If you have a tortilla pan, this part is easy.
 If you don’t you will want to try the typical Spanish method of flipping.
-Place a plate, slightly bigger then the frying pan, on top of the frying pan.
-Place your dominate hand on top of the plate and do a quick flip.
+Place a plate, slightly bigger than the frying pan, on top of the frying pan.
+Then, place your dominate hand on top of the plate and do a quick flip.
 The Tortilla should now be on your plate with the cooked side up.
 Carefully slide the Tortilla back into the frying pan to cook the other side.

 - The Tortilla will be done once the egg is cooked.
-This time depends if you prefer a runny inside or a hard inside.
+This time depends if you prefer a runny inside or a harder inside.
 Once you have trialled your Tortilla a few times, you will learn the exact timing for you and your loved ones.
 It is hard to give an exact time as it is due to personal preference.

 We hope you enjoy making your own Spanish Tortilla at home.
 When you arrive to Santiago de Compostela, we think you must try the Spanish Tortilla at Cerveceria Milongas.